 McMaster University is located in Hamilton, Ontario with the main campus situated on 121 hectares of land near Hamilton’s Royal Botanical Gardens.

 The university is named after William McMaster, a prominent Canadian senator and banker who donated C$900,000 to found the institution.

 McMaster’s medical school is world-renowned and there are also faculties of engineering, business, humanities, social sciences and science.
 The university places a strong emphasis on research working to target some of the most urgent needs in society, particularly in the field of health sciences.
-This includes research from the Stem Cell and Cancer Research Institute, which turned bits of human skin into blood cells, which could help to alleviate the shortage of blood donors.
+This includes research from the Stem Cell and Cancer Research Institute, which turned sections of human skin into blood cells, which could help to alleviate the shortage of blood donors.

-Students and faculty come from more than 90 countries and the university holds some 70 international exchange agreements with universities around the world.
+Students and faculty come from more than 90 countries and the university holds some 70 international exchange agreements with institutions around the world.

 The university’s motto, chosen from Colossians 1:17, is: “All things cohere in Christ” and is unusual in that it is written in Greek instead of the traditional Latin or English.